Other Guides

 1. HTML/CSS/JavaScript

-HTML, CSS, and JavaScript are the foundational technologies for front end development.
+HTML, CSS, and JavaScript are the foundational programming languages for front end development.
 Mind you, they’re not the only skills that matter, but they’re definitely the three skills you should focus on first.

 HTML (HyperText Markup Language):